NethermindEth/horus-checker/README.md

 source ~/path/to/env-dir/<venv-name>/bin/activate
 ```

+> **Caution**: If you are not at this point running `python==3.7`, your virtual environment will not be setup correctly!
+You can check what version you're running with the command `python3 --version`.

 <br>

-While being at the root directory of the `horus-compile` , make sure you are in the virtual environment and install the Python dependencies using `poetry`:
+While being at the root directory of the `horus-compile`, make sure you are in the virtual environment and install the Python dependencies using `poetry`:

 ```bash
 poetry install